-The Redwood Coast Energy Authority offers energy efficiency services for non-residential facilities.
+The Redwood Coast Energy Authority offers energy efficiency services for residential and non – residential facilities.
 Whether you lease or own, there are options to help reduce your energy consumption and costs.
-Submit an application today to schedule a no-cost, no-obligation appointment for an energy assessment.
-You may be eligible for a variety of no-cost and reduced-cost upgrades, such as LED lighting.
+Submit an application today to schedule a no- cost, no -obligation appointment for energy assessment.
+You may be eligible for a variety of no – cost and reduced -cost upgrades, such as LED Lighting.

 Increase your bottom line by taking advantage of our energy services for your business or organization.
 No-obligation assessments, detailed reports, project management, and assistance with 0%-interest project financing on your utility bill are just some of the services we offer.
 Our energy assessments are provided at no-cost, and the final report includes available rebates and financing options for your specific project.

 Outside Contractor Option

 Participate as an outside contractor by scheduling a No-cost Assessment for your client before any work begins.